 Definition of longshot

-An longshot is a game that has very little chance of success.
-The expression can be used in poker, but also in other disciplines.
-For example, if you go to horse racing and your horse has odds of 95:1 (95 to 1), you know it's a "long shot" bet.
-The bad news is that you won't win your bet often, but the good news is that when you win your bet, you will make a lot of money.
+A longshot is a game that has very little chance of success.
+The term can be used in poker, but also in other disciplines.
+For example, if you go to the horse races and your horse has odds of 95:1 (95 to 1), you know it's a longshot bet.
+The bad news is that you won't win your bet very often, but the good news is that when you do win your bet, you will make a lot of money.

-Some players in position will like the longshot's.
-They probably think they have an unlikely draw and if they hit, they'll make a lot of money and if they don't hit, they'll always have the option to bluff since they're in position.
+Some positional players will like longshots.
+They probably figure they have an unlikely draw and if they hit, they'll make a lot of money and if they don't hit, they'll always have the option to bluff since they're in position.
 Let's say a player opens 67 in clubs on the button.
-The player on the small blind has AA and it goes to a standard 3bet.
+The player in the small blind has AA and goes with a standard 3bet.
 The player in position calls with his hand.
-The button knows that the small blind is very strong since she doesn't play often.
-The flop falls T-2-K with only one club.
-The small blind bets and the button calls for an "longshot".
-Here we know that the small blind almost always has a big pair.
-The player on the button usually has a 10% chance of winning the slaughter bet.
+The button knows that the small blind is very strong since it doesn't play often.
+The flop comes T-2-K with a single club.
+The small blind bets and the button calls for a longshot.
+Here, we know that the small blind almost always has a big pair.
+The player on the button usually has a 10% chance of winning the bet on the showdown.